nre-learning/proposals/antidote-v1.0/roadmap.md

 In general, these mini-projects should be done in sequence.
-There will be some natural overlap, but they are ordered in terms of not only priority, but also complexity, and there are some hard dependencies between them, which will be called out in separate documents.
+There will be some natural overlap, but they are ordered in terms of not only priority, but also complexity, and there are some hard dependencies between them, which we'll try to call out within each design document.

 ## MP1: Syringe Re-architecture

+**Proposed Design and Implementation Plan**: https://github.com/nre-learning/proposals/pull/3

 This effort has three objectives: